openebs-archive/openebs-docs/docs/storagepolicies.md

 **Note:**

 Jiva replica image is a docker image.
-Following is a sample intent that makes use of replica image policy.
+Following is a sample that makes use of replica image policy.

 ```
 apiVersion: storage.k8s.io/v1